Physical Therapy Billing Services in New Mexico

 Every NM payer has specific rules for physical therapy claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial physical therapy claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial physical therapy claims.
 We know their NM specific fee schedules, prior authorization requirements for physical therapy procedures, and their appeal timelines when claims are denied.
 Unit calculation based on total direct treatment time.
 Errors in either direction affect revenue or compliance.

-Centennial Care routes physical therapy patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes physical therapy patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own physical therapy authorization and billing rules that we manage.

-Novitas Solutions processes Medicare physical therapy claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around authorization tracking to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare physical therapy claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around authorization tracking to prevent medical necessity denials.

 Denial Prevention for New Mexico Physical Therapy